Kaija Parve

 Kaija Parve-Helinurm (born 14 June 1964, in Tallinn) is a former and so far most successful Estonian biathlete.
 She used to be a cross-country skier (became Estonian champion in 1983), but after hearing that there was a possibility to participate in World Championships, Parve switched to biathlon.
 After spending 7 years with Soviet biathlon team, she retired in 1990 due to pregnancy and getting married.
-In 1992 Winter Olympics in Albertville, women's biathlon was held for the first time.
-The contestants, who won medals, had been beaten by Kaija with several minutes just few years earlier.